 Grant to us thy servants to behold, O Virgin, the Resurrection of thy Son.

-At this point in the Greek use, the priest sprinkles the Epitaphion with rose-water.
+At this point in the Greek use, the priest sprinkles the Epitaphios with rose water.